-Regular credit reviews by relevant regional or global offices: all debtors or debtors' groups are regularly reviewed subject to the policy and procedures applicable in the relevant regional or

-- global offices and also depending on any changes of Deutsche Bank's internal credit rating and updated situations which may affect the repayment ability of reviewed debtors. - Annual review by Deutsche Bank AG, Bangkok Branch: In order to monitor their loan portfolio and to comply with Bank of Thailand's regulation.
-Deutsche Bank AG, Bangkok Branch regularly reviews their debtors on an annual basis.
-However, Deutsche Bank AG, Bangkok Branch does not have approval authority, it normally submits all of the credit review reports to be acknowledged or approved by the regional office. - All non-performing loans shall be managed and monitored by the relevant regional or global office.
+- Regular credit reviews by relevant regional or global offices: debtors or debtors' groups are regularly reviewed subject to the policy and procedures applicable in the relevant regional or global offices and also depending on relevant changes of Deutsche Bank's internal credit rating and updated situations which may affect the repayment ability of reviewed debtors. - Non-performing loans shall be managed and monitored by the relevant regional or global office.

-There is no credit review policy for loans granted to Deutsche Bank AG, Bangkok Branch's staff.
+There is no specific credit review policy for loans granted to Deutsche Bank AG, Bangkok Branch's staff.
 The loans are granted to existing staff and their repayment is made by deduction from the employee's salary.

-The following tables represent outstanding of on-balance sheet assets, off-balance sheet items and provisions of Deutsche Bank AG, Bangkok Branch as at 31 December 2011 and 2010.
+The following tables represent outstanding of on-balance sheet assets, off-balance sheet items and provisions of Deutsche Bank AG, Bangkok Branch as at 31 December 2012 and 2011.